isiak44/RasheedPBL/Project7/README.md

 ![Nginx-t](images/nginx-t.png)

-If there are no errors in configuration, we then restart Nginx to load the new configuration.
+If there are no errors in the configuration, we then restart Nginx to load the new configuration.

 `sudo systemctl restart nginx
 `

 ![restart-nginx](images/restart-nginx.png)

-Next, we paste the public Ip of Nginx loadbalancer on our web browser and it servers us the 2 Apache webserver as shown below;
+Next, we paste the public IP of Nginx load balancer on our web browser and it servers us the 2 Apache web server as shown below;

 ![Nginx-webpage](images/Nginx-webpage.png)